ericscharff/apple1emu/README.md

 When the emulator starts up, a Java Swing UI window opens up.
 The output from the Apple 1 appears in the terminal that stared, not in the window that opens.
-To use the emulator, _by sure to focus the window._ The reason for this is that Java does not accept raw terminal input, so instead, the JFC window is what handles input (although all output appears in the terminal.)
+To use the emulator, _by sure to focus the window._ The reason for this is that Java does not accept raw terminal input, so instead, the Swing window is what handles input (although all output appears in the terminal.)

 If all goes well, you are greeted with a backslash ("\"), a prompt that the